rwaite9/NA-MSC-Pallet-Simulation/README.md

 * Truck fill capacity

 ## Code Structure
-All code for this project is written and run in a single jupyter notebook file: *pallet_sim_final - Weekly Testing - FINAL.ipynb*
+All code for this project is written and run in a single jupyter notebook file: *pallet_simulation_2025.ipynb*

 **Sections** <br>
 *Imports*